 George's wife, Eleanor, gave a large sum of money to Holy Trinity to set up a library of religious texts when it became a church in its own right in 1661 following and act of parliament.
 This coincides with the reintroduction of the Book of Common Prayer which was abolished during the English Civil War.
 It is likely that she did this to ensure that her own religious beliefs were reflected in the library.
 The public had only been allowed to read religious texts in the last century so this was a very modern thing for a lady to do.
 These huge books are now housed at the Brynmor Jones Library, University of Hull.
 She also gave a large silver alms dish (for collecting donations) to the church in 1664.
 The diameter of the dish is 47cm and we still use it today.
 The Crowles founded a "hospital" or alms house in Sewer Lane, where the elderly and the poor were given accommodation and care.

 The Crowles used their wealth to build an elegant and fashionable house in the Dutch style just off Hull's High Street in 1664.
 This is close to the River Hull where ships docked and unloaded valuable goods.
 Many of Hull's wealthy merchants lived there.
 It can still be seen today near to no 41 High Street and was sold in 2019 with an asking price of £425 000.

-The house was built with lavish decoration by Hull builder William Catlyn, who also build the alms houses in Sewer Lane and Lister House (now Wilberforce House).
+The house was built with lavish decoration by Hull builder William Catlyn, who also built the almshouse in Sewer Lane and Lister House (now Wilberforce House).